michael999999999/kickstarter-analysis/README.md

 Louise would like an analysis of recent Kickstarter campaigns to determine if there are any characteristics shared amongst successful campaigns.

 ## Analysis and Challenges
+An analysis was performed on a selection of over 4000 various Kickstarter campaigns, ranging from potential films to unique inventions.
+A dataset this large definitely proved challenging as there were many methods required to weed out irrelevant data.
+Fortunately, a smaller, more focused compilation of data was able to be extracted.

 ### Analysis of Outcomes Based on Launch Date

 ### Analysis of Outcomes Based on Goals